jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 review
 *************************************************************************************

-I ran tests for an Automatic Teller Machine with the following inputs:
+I ran tests for an Automatic Teller Machine with these inputs:

 * has the card expired?
 * is the PIN correct?